SCRT-HQ/VaporShell/docs/index.md

 The first thing you will need to do in your build script is import Vaporshell into the current session:
 `Import-Module Vaporshell`

-Next, you need to initialize a new template OR import an existing JSON template to build onto:
+Next, you need to initialize a new template OR import an existing template to build onto:
-_NOTE: YAML templates are not yet supported with Vaporshell_

 **Initialize**
 * Parameters:
     - FormatVersion: Defaults to '2010-09-09' -- currently the only available Format Version for CloudFormation
     - Description: The description of your template.
-Not required if that's preferred.
 `$template = Initialize-Vaporshell -Description "CloudFormation Template 1"`

 _OR_